aditisaha1089/Amazon_Sales_Trend_Analysis_AI/README.md

 Retail data is messy.
 Products like "Baby Food" or "Cereal" might have zero sales for weeks and then suddenly generate $1.7 Million in a single week.
 Standard forecasting models fail here, often predicting a safe, flat average.

 This project solves that problem by deploying two specialized AI models simultaneously:
-1.  **The Trend Analyzer** It is a classifier that predicts market direction (High vs. Low) with extreme accuracy.
+1.  **The Trend Analyzer:** A classifier that predicts market direction (High vs. Low) with extreme accuracy.
-2.  **The Spike Hunter:** It is a regressor tuned aggressively to capture massive revenue spikes, rather than playing it safe.
+2.  **The Spike Hunter:** A regressor tuned aggressively to capture massive revenue spikes, rather than playing it safe.

 ## ✨ Key Features